Vénissieux FC

-Association Sportive des Minguettes Vénissieux is a French association football club founded in 1969.
+Vénissieux Football Club, is a French association football club.
 They are based in the town of Vénissieux and their home stadium is the Stade Laurent Gerin.
-As of the 2009-10 season, they play in the Championnat de France amateur 2 Group D.
+As of the 2009-10 season, they played in the Championnat de France amateur 2 Group D.

+In 2018 AS Minguettes, founded in 1969, and US Vénissieux, founded in 1933, merged into Vénissieux Football Club.